Siege warfare in ancient Rome: 250 BC

+214–212 BC

 During the long siege of Syracuse operated by Consul Marcus Claudius Marcellus, the Romans had sufficient experience in both sea and land sieges, although they struggled with the innovative defensive techniques adopted by Archimedes.
 In fact, it is said that when:

 the Syracusans, when they saw the Romans invade the city from the two fronts, land and sea, were stunned and dumb with fear.
 They thought that nothing could counter the momentum of an attack in force of such proportions.